 Our non-employee directors receive an annual retainer, consisting of a mix of cash and restricted stock as set forth below.
 Our employee directors (Mr. Haffner, Mr. Glassman and Mr. Flanigan) do not receive additional compensation for their Board service.
-The restricted stock vests one year after the grant date.
 Directors may elect to receive restricted stock units ("RSUs") instead of restricted stock.
 Electing RSUs enables directors to defer receipt of the shares for 2 to 10 years while accruing dividend equivalents at a 20% discount to market price over the deferral period.
+The restricted stock and RSUs vest one year after the grant date.

 Item Amount

 Cash Compensation

-Director Retainer (Non-Employee) \$50,000
+Director Retainer (Non-Employee) \$ 50,000

 Audit Committee Retainer

 Chair 18,000

 Member 8,000

 Compensation Committee Retainer

 Chair 15,000

 Member 6,000

 N&CG Committee Retainer

 Chair 10,000

 Member 5,000

 Equity Compensation-Restricted Stock or RSUs

-Independent Chair Retainer (including director retainer) 260,000
+Independent Chair Retainer (including director retainer) 290,000

-Director Retainer 110,000
+Director Retainer 125,000

 The Compensation Committee reviews director compensation every year and recommends any changes to the full Board for consideration at its May meeting.
 The Committee considers national survey data and trends but does not target director compensation to any specific percentage of the median.
-In light of these considerations, the Compensation Committee recommended, and the Board approved, the following changes to the director compensation package in 2010:
+No change was made to the Director's compensation package in 2012.